23 Top Tourist Attractions in Canada

 Aerial view of Cypress Hills Interprovincial Park

-The province of Saskatchewan and Cypress Hills Interprovincial Park in particular, are often overlooked as places to visit in Canada.
-A bit out of the way, they attract less tourists but those who do make the effort to get here are amply rewarded.
+The province of Saskatchewan and Cypress Hills Interprovincial Park, in particular, are often overlooked as places to visit in Canada.
+A bit out of the way, they attract fewer tourists but those who do make the effort to get here are amply rewarded.

 Wide-open spaces, huge skies, and abundant (and rare) wildlife are the norm out here, as is a feeling of peace and quiet.
 Rent a canoe and paddle one of the many lakes, go for a long hike in the grasslands, or if you find yourself here in winter, strap on your downhill skis and take a few runs.